ploomber/ploomber/doc/get-started/basic-concepts.rst

 Thanks to the integration with Jupyter, you can open scripts as if they were notebooks.
 However, you can still use regular ``.ipynb`` files if you prefer so.
-To know more about integration with Jupyter, see the :doc:`../user-guide/jupyter` guide.
+To know more about integration with Jupyter and choose the right format, see the :doc:`../user-guide/jupyter` guide.

 R scripts/notebooks are supported as well.
 See this: :doc:`../user-guide/r-support`.